rmnjng/PSLLM/README.md

 ```

 On the first run, the following happens:
-- Download and run the [Cortex Windows installer](https://cortex.so/) (~1.8 GB).
+- Download and install the [Cortex Windows installer](https://cortex.so/) (~1.8 GB).
 - Download the default engine ([llama-cpp](https://github.com/ggml-org/llama.cpp)).
-- Download and load the default model ([Mistral 7B](https://huggingface.co/cortexso/mistral)) - Model size depends on the amount of parameters as well as quantization.
+- Download and load the default model ([Mistral 7B](https://huggingface.co/cortexso/mistral)) - Model size depends on the number of parameters as well as the quantization level.
 Check out [Managing Models](#managing-models) for more information.
 - Generate the response.

 Subsequent executions start the server, if not started, load the model, if not loaded, and generate the response.